 It is critical that you ensure that the outputs of the research are actionable and the interventions you recommend are feasible and achievable.

 To do this you need to involve your project stakeholders in the whole process, including those individuals that will be responsible for actioning the strategies at the country level.
 Build in regular touch points with the project teams to ensure they are aligned on the flow, the findings, and the “patients lost”.
 A single meeting at the end of each phase is not sufficient.
-The teams need to be part of the process and involved in developing the strategic and tactical recommendations that will capture the “patients lost” populations.
+With healthcare marketing support, the teams need to be part of the process and involved in developing the strategic and tactical recommendations that will capture the “patients lost” populations.